 A Rising Star in Humanistic Psychology: Sarah Kamens’ role in DSM-5 reform

-By David N. Elkins and Fredrick J. Wertz
+By David N. Elkins and Frederick J. Wertz

 Sarah R. Kamens, doctoral candidate in clinical psychology at Fordham University and Student Representative to the Division 32 Executive Committee, is one of our "rising stars" in humanistic psychology.